marcocerino/IotAssignment1/README.md

 valueGenerator  directory contains a program that randomly generate values and publish them to a cloud-based MQTT broker

-randomMQTTSNbridge contains an application that thatnks to a RIOT application generate random values and publish them to a RSMB MQTT-SN broaker, and then publish them on a web interface thanks to a python program that implements a MQTT-SN to MQTT bridge.
+randomMQTTSNbridge contains an application that thanks to a RIOT application generate random values and publish them to a RSMB MQTT-SN broaker, and then publish them on a web interface thanks to a python program that implements a MQTT-SN to MQTT bridge.

 In the LoRaWan directory, the MQTT protocol was changed with LoRaWan.
 It contains a Riot app, that should run on the Iot-Lab's boards, and a python bridge, that connects the app to the ThingsBoard dashbord used in the other directoryes